API Reference

 Partial update.
 Mutable fields: name, email, status, metadata, and billing.credentials.
 The customer id is immutable.

 Replaces the customer's default payment method.
-The new method must be attached to the Stripe customer (cus_xxx) before calling this endpoint.
+The new provider_payment_method (pm_xxx) must already be attached to the Stripe customer (cus_xxx) — Stripe requires this for reuse across multiple charges.

 A subscription activates a price plan for a customer.
 It records plan_version at creation time — locking the customer to that exact plan definition for the lifetime of the subscription.